eficode-academy/DevOps-academy/README.md

-# academy-2017
+# academy
-Agenda and materials for the 2017 versions of CoDe Academy
+Agenda and materials for CoDe Academy

 ## General stuff